jmtsuji/Ca-Chlorohelix-allophototropha-RCI/analysis_code/16S_rRNA_gene_amplicon/README.md

 The code for all three analysis methods is shown here.

 ## AXIOME3
-Code will be run within the `AXIOME3` directory unless indicated otherwise.

-### Install AXIOME3
 [AXIOME3](https://github.com/neufeld/axiome3) is a convenient workflow for analyzing gene amplicon sequencing data using QIIME2.

+Two separate AXIOME3-based runs were used to analyze V4-V5 region data.

+### Run 1: early enrichment cultures
+Code will be run within the `AXIOME3_run1` directory unless indicated otherwise.

+#### Install AXIOME3
 Here, we'll install and use commit 1ec1ea6 based on QIIME version 2019.10.

 Note that you will need to have pre-installed [miniconda (e.g., miniconda3)](https://docs.conda.io/en/latest/miniconda.html).